AriFordsham/GHCWiki/working-conventions/fixing-bugs.md

   - If your proposed fix has non-local consequences, please consult us before investing too much of your time.
   - Please follow our [coding conventions](commentary/coding-style).
   - Comment your fix in the source code, and include a reference to the bug ticket number, e.g. "`#1466`" (this helps when grepping for the fix later).
+  - GHC is guaranteed to compile and validate with the last two GHC releases; write your patch with this in mind.
+For instance, if you are working on what will be GHC 7.12 your patch should compile with GHC 7.8 and GHC 7.10.
 1. **Make one or several commits** that embody your fix.

   - Separate changes that affect functionality from those that just affect